musukvl/article-terraform-tfvars-infro/README.md

 Unfortunately, hcl2 parsers are not available for many other languages, so previously I converted `.tfvars` to json and used json as an intermediate format.
 I used this go application which is a wrapper over official Hashicorp hcl2 go library: [https://github.com/musukvl/tfvars-parser](https://github.com/musukvl/tfvars-parser)

-Recently I created my own C# library to work with `.tfvars` files: [amba-tfvars](https://github.com/musukvl/amba-tfvars).
+Recently I created my own C# dotnet library to work with `.tfvars` files: [amba-tfvars](https://github.com/musukvl/amba-tfvars).
 The library focused on `.tfvars` file refactoring.
-So you can extract not only hcl2 data, but also code comments from `.tfvars` files, which could be very important to keep during the `.tfvars` files transformation.
+It can extract not only terraform variables data, but also code comments from `.tfvars` files, which could be very important to keep during the `.tfvars` files transformation.
+Sometimes it is important to keep original formatting so the library collects information about original maps and lists code style: if they were one-liners, or each property has its own line.

+# Conclusion

+I think the `.tfvars` files approach is a good way to manage multi-environment Terraform codebase for huge projects.
+It allows naturally to implement feature flags and truck based development for Infrastructure as Code.